 Then sets the plan to make things right,

-she must work fast; she must change soon.
+she must work fast; make changes soon.

 Within herself she summons spells.

 By sublimation she’ll reverse